-- Retail, entertainment centers, and hotels. - Colleges and universities.
+- Retail, entertainment centers, and hotels.

+- Colleges and universities.

+- Parks and trails networks.

+- Hospitals.

+- Employment hubs.

 What does it mean to be charming?

 Small-town charm can have a variety of meanings.
 In this sense, it refers to the physical form of buildings and creating spaces that look uniform in scope and scale using tools such as architectural style and façade design.
 Defining the built form of Mason can maintain the "small-town" feeling while the city grows and modernizes.